RobVanProd/Aero/COMPLETION_STATUS.md

 - `mixed.aero` → exit code 7 (3 + 4.5, truncated)
 - `float_ops.aero` → exit code 7 (2.5 * 3.0, truncated)

-## 📊 Project Status: **PHASE 2 COMPLETE** ✅
+## 📊 Project Status: **PHASE 3 IN PROGRESS** 🚧

-The Aero programming language has successfully completed its Phase 2 MVP milestone and is ready for the next phase of development.
-The compiler is functional, well-tested, and provides a solid foundation for building more advanced language features.
+The Aero programming language has successfully completed its Phase 2 MVP milestone and has made significant progress on Phase 3 core language features:

+**Phase 2: COMPLETE** ✅
+- Full MVP compiler with lexing, parsing, semantic analysis, IR generation, and code generation
+- Working CLI tools and comprehensive test suite

+**Phase 3: 60% COMPLETE** 🚧
+- ✅ Enhanced lexer, parser, and AST for all new language constructs
+- ✅ Function table system and advanced scope management
+- ✅ Complete semantic analysis for functions, control flow, I/O, and enhanced types
+- 🚧 IR generation for new features (next priority)
+- 🚧 LLVM code generation for new features
+- 🚧 Enhanced error reporting with source locations

+The compiler now has a robust semantic analysis foundation and is ready for the final implementation phases of IR and code generation to complete Phase 3.